Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

-with solution $T\left(K\right)=O\left(K!\times N\right)$.
+with solution $T\left(K\right)=O\left(K!\times N\right)$, where $O\left(N\right)$ is the complexity for calculating $\mathit{r}^{+}$ and $r^{-}$.
 While this complexity is factorial in $K$, it is important to note that the worst-case scenario occurs only when the tree consists of a \textbf{\emph{single}} path of length $K$.
 However, such a tree is generally considered the least useful solution in practical decision tree problems, as it represents an extremely deep and narrow structure.

 In most cases, decision trees that are as shallow as possible are preferred, as shallow trees are typically more interpretable.
 Deeper trees tend to become less interpretable, particularly when the number of nodes increases.
 Therefore, while the worst-case complexity is factorial, it does not necessarily represent the typical behavior of decision tree generation in practical scenarios, where the goal is often to minimize tree depth for improved clarity and efficiency.